mikerochip/addressables-training-manual/README.md

   </tr>
 </table>

-### **Q: How do I test different platforms in a built player?**
+### **Q: How do I test Addressables in player builds, especially for different platforms?**

 A: This involves setting up Profiles.
 You have a few options:

 * Just use a single Profile that works all the time.
 Thankfully the Default profile uses some clever syntax to target the current user-selected platform, so this should mostly work out of the box.
 You'd want to change your RemoteLoadPath to wherever your remote bundles are deployed.
 * Create a set of profiles per-platform (iOS, Mac, Windows, etc) using the values of the UnityEditor.BuildTarget enum, e.g. you could have a Profile named iOS with RemoteLoadPath: https://myurl.com/mygame/environment/iOS

-### **Q: How do you specify which profile to use when you build?**
+### **Q: How do you specify which profile to use when you make a content build?**

-A: You can set a default in the AddressableAssetSettings Profile In Use field.
-If you use Unity Cloud Build, there is a specific setting for it when you're editing a UCB config.
+A: You can set this in the AddressableAssetSettings `Profile In Use` field.

+When testing locally, keep in mind the warning above about changing this setting and the fact that it's source controlled.
+I believe it was an oversight or error in judgment on the authors' part to have the *selected value* be source controlled and coupled to the default value (seems fine for the default value to be source controlled).

+When using Unity Cloud Build, you can set a selected profile name in the Addressables section of a UCB config.

-Pro tip: spend some time making the "Default" profile just work.
-If you're responsible for setting up this system, and you don't do that, your team will let you know about it.
-If you set it up well, you probably won't hear anything.
-Build engineering is a thankless job.
+Pro tip: spend some time making the "Default" profile just work for all possible combinations of platforms, build servers, and teammates' workflows.
+Not only will this avoid the sharp edge of the selected value being source controlled, it will also be less overhead for your team to deal with when testing on multiple platforms.
+If you're responsible for setting up this system, and you don't do that, it's only a matter of time before your team will let you know about it.
+If you do manage to make the Default work, you probably won't hear anything about it.
+Build engineering is a thankless job!

 ### **Q: How do you specify which groups should be local vs remote?
 Why should a group be local vs remote?**